ignoxx/Dark-Orbit-Clones/League of Pilots/README.md

 # How to get started
 * Open the .gmk files using Game Maker and compile it!
 It's probably ready to be used.
+* Import and setup the Database (MySQL)
+* Install XAMPP for the MySQL services

 # Images